openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 Models should be Annotated for PII
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  All models in the Open edX ecosystem should be tagged for PII using `code annotations`_. by following OEP-30_.
+-  All models in the Open edX ecosystem should be tagged for PII using `code annotations`_ by following OEP-30_.

 .. _code annotations: https://github.com/edx/code-annotations>
 .. _OEP-30: https://github.com/edx/open-edx-proposals/blob/master/oeps/oep-0030-arch-pii-markup-and-auditing.rst